awesome-cloud-dx/awesome-cloud-dx/README.md

 ### No longer in business
 - Atomized - Enables developers to launch application infrastructure in their favorite cloud provider
 - Cohesive - Modern development platform for fast-moving teams
+- Porter - A modern app platform in your own cloud
 - Powertools - The fastest way to ship software on your cloud account
 - RunX Automated Infrastructure on any cloud
 - Tinystacks - Fastest way to deploy your Docker app on AWS